apache/arrow/docs/source/developers/crossbow.rst

 Packaging and Testing with Crossbow
 ===================================

-The content of this directory aims for automating the historically error prone process of Arrow packaging and integration testing.
+The content of ``arrow/dev/tasks`` directory aims for automating the process of Arrow packaging and integration testing.

 Packages:
   - C++ and Python `conda-forge packages`_ for Linux, Mac and Windows